The Offset Z tool in Virtual Surveyor allows you to adjust the elevation of the DSM with a constant value, in just a few steps.

 You can apply an Offset Z to the terrain that corrects the average error and improves vertical accuracy by adjusting the Elevation Terrain to independently measured check points.

 Tips and Tricks

-- You can select multiple Elevation Terrain items in the Project View and apply the Offset Z settings to all of them simultaneously.
+- You can select multiple Elevation Terrains in the Project View and apply the Offset Z settings to all of them simultaneously.